 If you retire early due to a medical disability

-If you have to end your career for medical reasons, you may be eligible to receive income from disability insurance.
-Coverage may come in one or more of the following forms, and knowing your options has important implications for your financial plan.
+If you have to end your career for medical reasons, you may be eligible to receive income from disability insurance from one of more of these 3 options:

 Example: How the Bartons manage a medical disability

 Let's look at a hypothetical couple, Jane and Michael Barton.
 Michael suffers from a significant medical condition at age 62, while Jane, age 60, continues working.
 They decide to try to wait until Michael turns 66 to take his Social Security retirement benefits, in order to receive the full monthly payment.

 The Bartons had a total pretax household yearly income of $120,000 ($70,000 plus $50,000) before Michael left the workforce, meaning a $70,000 decrease in income.
 Yearly household expenses total $90,000 ($60,000 essential and $30,000 discretionary).
 In addition, the couple has $800,000 in retirement assets in a combination of taxable ($100,000), tax-deferred ($500,000), and tax-free ($200,000) accounts.

 The couple cuts essential expenses by 10% ($6,000) and discretionary expenses by 30% ($9,000), bringing net household expenses to $75,000 for the upcoming year.
 On an after-tax basis, Jane makes $40,000, which leaves a gap of $35,000 in the first year.
 Michael receives short-term disability for 3 months, at the end of which long-term disability coverage kicks in.
 Altogether the insurance provides $30,000 after taxes for the year, so the couple needs to withdraw $5,000 per year for the next 4 years from their retirement assets (actual withdrawal will be higher as taxes are owed upon withdrawal).